 These questions seem impossible to answer until we more fully understand the nature of Man.
 Then we see how God is both loving and just, how He precisely controls Man without causing sin, and how God genuinely offers salvation to all yet chooses who will be saved without ever refusing anyone who seeks Him.

 In the Bible it is written, “Speak unto the children of Israel, and say unto them, If any man of you bring an offering unto the LORD … he shall offer it of his own voluntary will at the door of the tabernacle of the congregation before the LORD.”
-(Lev 1:2-3) This text is one of two in the Bible that directly mentions the Free Will of Man.
-This particular text is in a class of biblical texts that indirectly mention the concept of the Free Will of Man, describing a particular kind of sacrifice, the freewill offering, that the people of Israel could offer to God which was not commanded by Him.
+(Lev 1:2-3) This text is one of two in the Bible that directly mention the Free Will of Man.
+It describes a particular kind of sacrifice, the freewill offering, that the people of Israel could offer to God which was not commanded by Him.
 Such sacrifices were brought optionally, based on how an individual was uniquely motivated: “of his own voluntary will.”

 The other sole biblical text which directly mentions free will is Ezra 7:13: “I make a decree, that all they of the people of Israel, and of his priests and Levites, in my realm, which are minded of their own freewill to go up to Jerusalem, go with thee.”
 Here we have mention of people being invited to do something of their own volition, springing from their own motivation, not commanded or controlled by others but operating freely, without any imposed external compulsion.